 Apart from the environmental nuisance Jake brakes cause, not many people or kids can withstand the blasting and defeaning noise they produce.

-Now you know why Jake brakes are illegal and how you should tread cautiously as you drive your diesel truck around the neighbourhood.
-You must find out local communities, residences, and neighbourhoods where Jake braking is restricted or prohibited.
+Now you know why Jake brakes are illegal and how you should tread cautiously as you drive your diesel truck around the neighborhood.
+You must find out local communities, residences, and neighborhoods where Jake braking is restricted or prohibited.

 Here’s my final warning: don’t touch the far button.